 Overseeing strategy is a core board function.
 Company strategy lays the foundation for how the company allocates resources, structures operations, and measures success.
 When well executed, the right strategy creates significant shareholder value.
 In order for a director to effectively contribute to strategy discussions, he or she must dedicate sufficient effort, have the right information, and ask the right questions.
-Directors should also evaluate the efficacy of establishing the strategy as well as team buy-in and be willing to challenge the assumptions underlying management’s thinking.
+Directors should also evaluate vulnerabilities to the company’s strategy as well as the level of team buy-in and be willing to challenge the assumptions underlying management’s thinking.

-Nearly four in five directors want to spend more time on strategic planning next year1.
-This is despite the fact that 59% said their time spent on strategic planning increased in 2012.
+Nearly four in five directors wanted to spend more time on strategic planning in 20141.
 Directors realize the importance of strategy discussions, and virtually all (99%) discuss the continued viability of the company’s strategy at least once a year.2 More than one-third (36%) discuss strategy twice a year and 42% do so at every formal board meeting.

 Directors often want to understand how management devises the company’s strategy.
 Boards have high expectations about getting the right information from management so they can provide effective strategic planning oversight.
 It is clear that the overall majority of directors are satisfied with the information received.
-Nearly three-quarters (71%) of directors are happy with information management provide about customer satisfaction data, but 29% are either dissatisfied with or don’t receive any information about competitor initiatives and strategy.
+Nearly three-quarters (71%) of directors are happy with information management provide about customer satisfaction.
+But 29% are either dissatisfied with or don’t receive any information about competitor initiatives and strategy.
 Eighty-four percent of CEOs and 73% of directors say customers and clients are the most influential in building strategy, followed by industry competitors, government regulations, and then capital providers.3

 There are several leading practices that boards use to oversee their company’s strategy.
-We asked directors in 2012 which ones have been adopted by their boards.
-Here are some of the survey results that should help directors evaluate the effectiveness of their own approach3:
+We asked directors which ones have been adopted by their boards.
+Here are responses that should help directors evaluate the effectiveness of their own approach4: